oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 It has two active properties, the minimumchange of 2 here will override the default of 4 specified in the microprofile-config.properties file, which (because we're using a different constructor with an `@Inject` property) will override the default constructor of MinimumChange setting the value to 3.

-Configuration properties are stored as basic strings and Helidon will convert them automatically for numbers, booleans and the other basic Java types.
+Configuration properties are stored as basic strings and Helidon will convert them automatically to numbers, booleans and the other basic Java types.
 If you need to have a configuration property converted into a different type (say an object representing an IP address) then you can create a converter that is given the String from the configuration properties and returns the new object type.
 This way you can place any type you have (or can write) a converted for as a property.

 - **Save** the changes to the files, **stop** and **restart** the program.